alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 order is induced by the order in which the constructors are introduced in the corresponding inductive type.

-We swap the order of two subsequent clauses if there is a focal pattern where both have a constructor at the focal point and the constructor of the second clause comes before the constructor in the first clause in the corresponding inductive type.
+We swap the order of two subsequent clauses if there is a focal point where both have different constructors and the constructor of the second clause comes before the constructor in the first clause in the corresponding inductive type.

 Examples of *out of order* clauses::